unlock-protocol/unlock/unlock-protocol.com/blog/introducing-tickets.md

 ![Unlock ticket creation screen](/static/images/blog/introducing-tickets/create-an-event.png)

-Once you've created a lock, you'll have access to a number of ways to use it: different applications that sit on top of the Unlock Protocol.
+Once a lock has been created, creators have access to a number of ways to use it: different applications that sit on top of the Unlock Protocol.
 The ticketed event application allows you to save a date, title, description, and location for the event.
 These aren't stored on the blockchain itself: instead, they create a database record that references the lock's Ethereum address.

-A user with an Ethereum wallet like Metamask can buy a key with one click.
+An attendee with an Ethereum wallet like Metamask can buy a key with one click.
 The event page then shows a QR code, which contains the user's public key and a signed version of the lock address.
 This can be verified at the door with a commodity QR code reader, which are now built into the camera apps in every major mobile operating system.